fdifrison/intergalacticGuidesForCoders/Java/Manual_Java.md

 }
 ```

-In this case, since **MyClass** is implementing the interface **MyInterface** to be valid (to be compiled) it needs to implements all the methods that are stated indside the interface itself, respecting of course the prescribed datatype.
+In this case, since **MyClass** is implementing the interface **MyInterface** to be valid (to be compiled) it needs to implements all the methods that are stated inside the interface itself, respecting of course the prescribed datatype.
 If a specific method from the interface is not needed we can simply override it (actually all the methods are overridden) and giving it a dummy behavior (do nothing).

 The power of interfaces is that they enable `multiple inheritance` since in our classes we can **implements** as many interfaces as we want given that the class then implements all the methods inside the interface signature (e.g. we could implements the interface **List** because we are interested in a particular behavior that lists has, but still we will need to implements all the methods present in the List interface).